naeglinghaff/Airplanes-and-airports/README.md

 Unit tests at first were not able to limit the random weather conditions to properly set the test conditions.

-Fixed this issue with the use of a double stub and controlling the messages it could receive.
+Fixed this issue with the use of a double, controlling the messages it could receive.

-### Future additions

-To make the code more robust weather conditions could be set up as an external class to apply the DRY principle.
-The plane class would also need to be tested to make sure that a plane knowns when it is flying and when it is in the airport to meet the second part of the edge case conditions.
-A storing array within the plane class could also ensure that individual planes are being stored rather than just counted, which is what the code is currently doing.

 ### Back to the Future